 Gonzales serves on the Indigenous and Religious Use and Outreach Subcommittee and the Public Health and Health Equity Subcommittee.

 Thanks for reading Psychedelic Week!
 Subscribe for free to receive new posts.

 At the full board meeting on August 18, 2023, the board announced that Governor Polis had appointed Stacy Loucks to fill the seat of former board member and chair Katina Banks.
-Existing board member Lundy replaced Banks as chair.
+Meanwhile, existing board member Lundy replaced Banks as chair.
 Loucks was not present at the August 18 meeting.